A New Proof to the Period Problems of GL(2): Local Theta Correspondence

-\end{lem} Fix a nontrivial additive character $\psi$ of $F.$ Let $\Omega_{\psi}$ be the Weil representation of In fact, we shall only consider the theta correspondence for $GSO(V)\times GSp^+(W).$ There is no significant loss in restricting to $GSO(V)$ because of the following lemma. \begin{lem} Let $\pi$ (resp. $\tau$) be an irreducible representation of $GSp^+(W)$ (resp. $GO(V)$) and suppose that
+\end{lem} In fact, we shall only consider the theta correspondence for $\GSO(V)\times \GSp^+(W).$ There is no significant loss in restricting to $\GSO(V)$ because of the following lemma. \begin{lem} Assume that $\dim W=2$ and $\dim V=4.$ Let $\pi$ (resp. $\tau$) be an irreducible representation of $\GSp^+(W)$ (resp. $\GO(V)$) and suppose that